kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/simple-cross-chain-interaction.md

     2. Instructing the relayer to airdrop native currency to a specified wallet address
 3. `_message`: This is the message you intend to send to your destination chain and contract

+** Make sure the wallet you're sending funds from is properly funded!!

 These inputs are passed into the `estimateFees` function which returns a quote.
 The quote is then passed as the `msg.value` of your `send` transaction.
 This cross-chain transaction flow can be packaged into a script and ran via Hardhat CLI like so:

 ***Javascript***